 After the Central Illinois Regional Airport decided to replace the old airport beacon, the Museum was able to acquire it.
 Plans were developed to create a miniature tower and install the airport beacon in the Airpark.
 The installation of the Airport Beacon Tower was completed on September 3, 2013.

 An aerodrome beacon or rotating beacon is a beacon installed at an airport or aerodrome to indicate its location to aircraft pilots at night.
-An aerodrome beacon is mounted on top of a towering structure, often a control tower, above other buildings of the airport.
+An aerodrome beacon is mounted on top of a towering structure, often a control tower, above other buildings at the airport.
 It produces flashes not unlike that of a lighthouse.

 Airport and heliport beacons are designed in such a way to make them most effective from one to ten degrees above the horizon; however, they can be seen well above and below this peak spread.
 The beacon may be a unidirectional flashing xenon strobe or it may be an aero beacon rotating at a constant speed which produces the visual effect of flashes at regular intervals.
 Flashes may be of just a single color, or of two alternating colors.

 In the United States, the Federal Aviation Administration (FAA) has established at what rate airport beacons flash and what color combinations are used.
 Flashing rates of 24 to 30 per minute are used by beacons marking airports, landmarks, and points on Federal airways.
 Flashing rates of 30 to 45 per minute for beacons marking heliports.
 White and green are used for lighted land airports; white and yellow for lighted water airports; green, yellow, and white for lighted heliports; white, white, and green for military airports; and white, green, and red for hospital and/or emergency services heliports.